Statistical Modeling of Primary Data Unit

 - Record linkage of cancer registry data and multimodal, reporting-based diagnostic data for Al-based biomarker detection

-- Wearable sensors for the assessment of physical and eating behaviours
+- Wearable sensor assessment of physical and eating behaviours

 Staff